Inveniem/nextcloud-azure-aks/nextcloud-aks/README.md

 #### About the Redis Cache
-To support clustered deployment (i.e. multiple Nextcloud pods behind a load balancer), this resource kit is designed to create a Redis cache instance that is used to persist file locks and PHP sessions.
-The cache is automatically created by `./setup_redis_cache.sh` as part of running the top-level `./deploy_nextcloud.sh` script.
+To support clustered deployment (i.e. multiple Nextcloud pods behind a load balancer), this resource kit is designed to create a Redis cache pod within the cluster that is used to persist file locks and PHP sessions.
+The cache is automatically created by `./deploy_redis_cache.sh` as part of running the top-level `./deploy_nextcloud.sh` script.

 #### Running the Deployment as Individual Pieces
 For greater control -- as an alternative to running the top-level script -- you